[Sir Henry Bellingham in the Chair]

 I agree with much of what the hon.
 Gentleman says.
 I do not represent an area that is losing branches, but I represent the headquarters; RBS is based in my constituency.
 Does he share my disappointment that RBS appears not to have researched whether the areas where it is closing branches were the same—or not the same—as those with broadband blackspots?
 The facilities that these areas need to replace the bank have not yet been rolled out to them.

 I absolutely agree.
 It is a double whammy for so many of our rural communities.
-Whether RBS likes it or not, there are still plenty of people who rely on a local, accessible bank in their town or village: the elderly, who still depend on an over-the-counter banking facility; people with learning difficulties, who have built a relationship with bank staff and trust them to help with their banking needs; small shops and businesses—of which we have an abundance in Argyll and Bute—that still primarily use cash; and, of course, foreign tourists, of which we have a plentiful supply in Argyll and Bute, looking for a cash machine or the ability to change currency, for which a local bank is essential.
+Whether RBS likes it or not, there are still plenty of people who rely on a local, accessible bank in their town or village: the elderly, who still depend on an over-the-counter banking facility; people with learning difficulties, who have built a relationship with bank staff and trust them to help with their banking needs; small shops and businesses—of which we have an abundance in Argyll and Bute—that still primarily use cash; and, of course, foreign tourists, of whom we have a plentiful supply in Argyll and Bute, looking for a cash machine or the ability to change currency, for which a local bank is essential.
 Moreover, as the hon.
 Lady said, people do not yet always have sufficiently reliable broadband to bank online, and let us not forget that some people still do not want to bank online.
 Every one of those groups will be affected.

 I thank my hon.
 Friend for giving way once again; he is being very generous.
 He makes the point very powerfully about access for people in rural communities, and for those who are disadvantaged in different ways.
 Online banking just does not cut it.
 For example, people cannot get cash from their computer, and when the branches go, so do the cash machines, which further disadvantages businesses and people in our communities.
 Does he agree?